STS-68: October 4, 1994 (Flight Day 5)

-On Tuesday, October 4, 1994, at 5 pm CDT, STS-68 MCC Status Report # 8 reports: Space Radar Laboratory-2 scientists adjusted their observation plans to take advantage of an opportunity to train their instruments on the islands of Japan following a Tuesday night earthquake there.
+On Tuesday, October 4, 1994, at 5 pm CDT, STS-68 MCC Status Report #8 reported:

+Space Radar Laboratory-2 scientists adjusted their observation plans to take advantage of an opportunity to train their instruments on the islands of Japan following a Tuesday night earthquake there.
 Endeavour passed over the Sarobetsu, Japan, calibration site about 3:30 pm CDT, and the Synthetic Aperture Radar sent down real-time data of the area below, allowing scientists to look for changes in the coastline of the islands that may have been due to the large tsunami waves associated with the quake.
 The Spaceborne Imaging Radar also recorded data on the area.

 STS-68 crew members continued to perform slight maneuvers to fine-tune Endeavours orbit to intersect its track on the SRL-1 mission to support a new experiment called interferometry.
 The trim burns adjusted the orbit to within 30 ft of where it was in April as it passed over the Mammoth Mountain, Calif., backup supersite.
 This should allow scientists to make nearly identical measurements with the radar equipment to develop a three-dimensional comparison of environmental changes during the six months separating STS-59 and STS-68.

 Radar images over the Sahara desert and the North Atlantic will help scientists evaluate global changes and how they affect the climates in other areas of the world.